Arkansas officers were suspended after video on social media shows a police beating

 "I have spoken with Col. Bill Bryant of the Arkansas State Police and the local arrest incident in Crawford County will be investigated pursuant to the video evidence and the request of the prosecuting attorney," he said in a tweet.

-Crawford County Sheriff James Damante had said in a statement hours prior that his office had requested a state investigation, adding that the two deputies involved in the incident have been suspended "pending the outcome of the investigation."
+Crawford County Sheriff James Damante said in a statement hours prior that the two deputies involved in the incident have been suspended "pending the outcome of the investigation."

 "I hold all my employees accountable for their actions and will take appropriate measures in this matter," Damante said in the statement posted to Facebook.